-Section 1 Police Organization 1 Public Safety Commission System
+Section 1: Police Organization

+1. Public Safety Commission System

 The Public Safety Commission is an administrative committee of the council system introduced for the purpose of the democratic operation and political neutrality of the police.
-The National Public Safety Commission (NPSC) was set up on a national level to supervise the NPA, while the Prefectural Public Safety Commissions (PPSCs) were set up at prefectural levels to supervise prefectural police.
+The National Public Safety Commission (NPSC) was set up on a national level to supervise the National Police Agency (NPA), while the Prefectural Public Safety Commissions (PPSCs) were set up at prefectural levels to supervise prefectural police.
 The Minister of State is appointed as Chairperson of the NPSC in order to clarify the administrative responsibilities of the Cabinet in relation to public safety.

-2 National and Prefectural Police Organization
+2. National and Prefectural Police Organization

-In contrast to the prefectural police that assume centralized enforcement duties, the NPA, as a national agency, formulates police systems, conducts police operations regarding cases involving national public safety and undertakes the administration of matters that form the foundation of police activities such as police education and training, police communications, criminal identification as well development the of police administration.
-As of April 1, 2016, along with police headquarters, police academies, and other facilities, there were 1,166 police stations in the 47 prefectural police.
+In contrast to the prefectural police that assume centralized enforcement duties, the NPA, as a national agency, formulates police systems, conducts police operations regarding cases involving national public safety and undertakes the administration of matters that form the foundation of police activities, such as police education and training, police communications, criminal identification as well as the development of police administration.
+As of April 1, 2017, along with police headquarters, police academies and other facilities, there are 1,163 police stations in the 47 prefectures.

-Section 2 Public Safety Commission Activities

-1 National Public Safety Commission (NPSC)
+Section 2: Public Safety Commission Activities 1.
+National Public Safety Commission (NPSC)

-In accordance with the Police Act and other laws, the NPSC supervises the NPA by undertaking administrative tasks that fall within the scope of its authority such as the establishment of the NPSC Regulations, appointment of the Commissioner General of the NPA and local senior police officers prefectural (officers among organizations ranked Assistant Commissioner and higher) and instructions for inspections and development of the traffic safety work plan and disaster prevention work plan.
-Also, authority extends to indicating all-encompassing policies for administrative tasks assumed by the NPA such as the budget planning and of the administration taken by the NPA, cases related to the public security of the nation, training of police officers, and adjustments on police administrations.
+In accordance with the Police Act and other laws, the NPSC supervises the NPA by undertaking administrative tasks that fall within the scope of its authority, such as the establishment of the NPSC Regulations, appointment of the Commissioner General of the NPA and local senior police officers (officers among prefectural police organizations ranked Assistant Commissioner and higher) and instructions for inspections and development of the traffic safety work plan and disaster prevention work plan.
+Also, authority extends to indicating all-encompassing policies for administrative tasks assumed by the NPA, such as the planning and budget of the police administration taken by the NPA, cases related to the public security of the nation, training of police officers and adjustments on police administrations.

-Regular meeting of the National Public Safety
+Regular Meeting of the National Public Safety Commission

 The NPSC usually convenes regular meetings once a week.
-In addition, the NPSC strives to maintain an understanding of the state of public safety and police operations through the mutual exchange of views between members of the commission, and by listening to reports from the NPA, exchanging views with the PPSC members and conducting on-site inspections of police activities.
+In addition, the NPSC strives to maintain an understanding of the state of public safety and policy operations through the mutual exchange of views between members of the commission, and by listening to reports from the NPA, exchanging views with the PPSC members and conducting on-site inspections of police activities.
 The situation of such activities is introduced on the website.

-[Case] In October 2015, the chairperson of the NPSC visited Aichi Prefecture and Mie Prefecture and inspected the facilities for the G7 Ise-Shima Summit.
+[Case] In September 2016, the Chairperson of the NPSC visited Chiba Prefecture and inspected the security situation at the Narita International Airport.